Religiously motivated fear, hatred,

 Racism refers to bigotry based on a person's race or skin color.
 In

-North America, most victims are black.
+North America, most victims are black or biracial.

 Sexism refers to bigotry based on a person's gender.
 Victims are